metacpan/metacpan-cpan-extracted/distros/C/Compress-Stream-Zstd/ext/zstd/tests/README.md

                     can use all --zstd parameter names and 'cParams' as a shorthand for all parameters used in ZSTD_compressionParameters
-                    (Default: display all params available) -P#          : generated sample compressibility (when no file is provided) -t#          : Caps runtime of operation in seconds (default : 99999 seconds (about 27 hours )) -v           : Prints Benchmarking output
+                    (Default: display all params available) -P#          : generated sample compressibility (when no file is provided) -t#          : Caps runtime of operation in seconds (default: 99999 seconds (about 27 hours)) -v           : Prints Benchmarking output
  -D           : Next argument dictionary file
  -s           : Benchmark all files separately